Frankenstein (DC Comics): Fictional character biography

 Frankenstein is an undead body composed of parts from several corpses stitched together, created by Victor Frankenstein some time in the 19th century.
 He was assumed dead in the Arctic when he sank beneath the ice, but he survived and swam to America, having "many adventures".
 He was revived by Victor Adam.
 Frankenstein vowed vengeance against Adam for restoring him to life, successfully killing him, but accidentally bringing about a coma for Doctor Thirteen's wife Maria in the process.
 In particular, Frankenstein became a frequent enemy of Melmoth, whom he referred to as the Ringmaster of the Circus of Maggots.
 In a climactic battle in 1870, Frankenstein faced Melmoth and stopped him from destroying a town with maggot-hominids.
 The fight took place on a moving train, which was derailed during the conflict, and Frankenstein's fate was unknown.

 In 2005, a high school student, called 'Uglyhead' by all the other children, acquires telepathic abilities through contact with the Sheeda, which he uses to torment his peers.
 At the senior prom, the now-docile students are killed by the Sheeda maggot-hominids.
 This causes the return of Frankenstein, who had survived in a state of hibernation underneath the town, who makes short work of the maggot-hominids and the boy, before burning down the school to cover the bodies.
-Afterwards, Frankenstein tracks down Melmoth and makes his way to Mars through an "Erdel Gate" (a reference to Saul Erdel, the scientist who first transported the Martian Manhunter to Earth).
+Afterwards, Frankenstein tracks down Melmoth and makes his way to Mars.
 On Mars, Frankenstein confronts Melmoth once again.
 Frankenstein frees the children Melmoth has enslaved to work in his gold mines, and feeds Melmoth to the flesh-eating, praying mantis-like horses of Mars.
 Before he is consumed, Melmoth reveals that it was not lightning that brought the monster to life, but several drops of his own immortal blood, sold to Frankenstein's creator, that still course through Frankenstein's veins.